What happens when you put your heart into your beautiful hay bale house

 Colin and Libby’s dream eco home

 Colin and Libby’s eco hay bale home was their dream home and formed part of their retirement plans.
 Both Colin and Libby had strong ecological and green living principles.
 They wanted to incorporate these eco-friendly principles into their new home.
 They planned to build their hay bale home as they looked forward to retirement and their future bush pepper food business.

 Despite the limitations presented on-site with an existing post and beam structure, BP Architects designed a sustainable home.
 This hay bale home reflects Colin and Libby’s ecological commitment.
 The design incorporated the current post-and-beam house frame into the new house layout with modifications.

 The high Insulation value of hay bale

 Rendered hay bale walls provide a handcrafted aesthetic particularly suited to a rural environment and outlook.
 The deep reveals of the windows are telling of the thickness of the walls.
 Hay bales have a high R-value of R5.5 and provide high levels of insulation to the external walls.

 Curved hay bale Walls

-The modules of hay bales lend themselves to curving the external walls of the living room and the master bedroom in contrast to the rectilinear north-facing facade.
+The modules of hay bales lend themselves to curving the living room’s external walls and the master bedroom in contrast to the rectilinear north-facing facade.

-The result is a beautiful handcrafted hay bale home that makes Libby and Colin proud.
-Natural daylighting provides a bright light living environment.
+The result is a beautifully handcrafted hay bale home that makes Libby and Colin proud.
+Natural daylighting provides a bright, light living environment.
 And passive solar design maximizes the winter warmth from the sun.
-At the same time shading from the summer sun.
+At the same time, shading from the summer sun.
 A comfortable and relaxing living environment.
 Libby enjoys her private retreat on the mezzanine.

 Colin noted that,